-A common question we get from parents is: “When is it appropriate to take my child’s first x-rays?”.
+A common question we get from parents is: “When is it appropriate to take my child’s dental x-rays?”.
 Well, the short answer is – it depends on the child!

 The American Academy of Pediatric Dentistry (AAPD) states, “Because each patient is unique, the need for dental radiographs can be determined only after reviewing the patient’s medical and dental histories, completing a clinical examination, and assessing the patient’s vulnerability to environmental factors that affect oral health”.